SomeshGanesh94/Audio-Bandwidth-Extension/README.md

 8) sigAdd.m adds the band limited audio and the high frequency content
 9) ufilt.m performs the first filter action to extract the highest octave present in the badnlimited audio
 10) ufilt2.m performs the second filter action to extract high frequency content

+Please feel free to get in touch with me at someshganesh94@gmail.com if you have any questions.